Up Nately: Brickmaking

 In 1897 Sir Frederick Seager Hunt, a Conservative Party politician and distiller, who two years earlier had bought the Basingstoke Canal, invested £20,000 to set up the Hampshire Brick and Tile Company on 32 acres of land in Up Nately.
 Hunt's aim was to revive trade in the upper reaches of the canal and in particular use the canal to supply bricks from the brickworks to replace the wooden huts at the Aldershot Garrison.
 Bricks from Up Nately were also supplied to local builders in towns along the Canal and accounted for half of the traffic in bricks using the canal.
 To fire the kiln, about fifty tons of coal per week were supplied by barge from Basingstoke.

 However, the business did not prove to be viable.
 Sir Frederick sold his shares in the company and the company went into receivership by 1901.
 The site was used by the Nately Pottery Company from 1901 to 1908.
 Some of the brickworks buildings remained until the 1940s and the Kiln Chimney was demolished during the Second World War.

 The arches of two kilns and some sheds from the brick works remain in Heather Lane, along with the Brickyard Arm which was a short 100 metre long branch off the main canal where bricks were loaded onto the barges.
 The name of Brick Kiln Bridge in the village is a legacy of the brickworks.

+Demographics

 Governance

 In 1880 Up Nately became a civil parish of 1,149 acres.

-In 1932 it merged, along with its neighbouring parish of Andwell, with Mapledurwell to form the current civil parish of Mapledurwell and Up Nately and part of the Basing ward of Basingstoke and Deane borough council.
-The borough council is a Non-metropolitan district of Hampshire County Council.
+On 1 April 1932 Up Nately parish merged, along with its neighbouring parishes of Andwell and Mapledurwell to form the current civil parish of Mapledurwell and Up Nately The Parish Council now meet in the Mapledurwell and Up Nately Village Hall, located by the football pitch and tennis courts close to Mapledurwell on the Greywell Road.

+Under the 1974 local government reorganisation, the Parish became part of Basingstoke and Deane Borough Council, a non-metropolitan district of Hampshire County Council.
+It is now part of the Basing and Upton Grey ward of the borough council.

+Following the 2023 Periodic Review of Westminster constituencies, Up Nately became part of the North East Hampshire parliamentary constituency at the 2024 United Kingdom general election.

+Geology

+Most of Up Nately is located on clay, silt and sand.
+However, the southern area of the village sits on chalk.

+The eastern end of the village is liable to flooding.